michaelliao/aes-encrypt/README.md

 EOF
 ```

-When `EOF` entered the message was end, and the encrypted data saved as JSON file:
+Enter `EOF` to indicate the end of the message, and the encrypted data will be saved as a JSON file:

 ```
 encrypted data saved: my-secret.json